Operator456/Cheesy-Program/README.md

 # Cheesy-Program
-This program is an edited code of my existing code that lets you produce kilograms of cheese and tells you the ammount of containers of cheese and profit made from selling.
+This program is an edited code of my existing code that lets you produce kilograms of cheese and tells you the amount of containers of cheese produced and the profit made from selling.